ErlendTyrmi/linear/readme.md

 # linear client

-This is the client side of linear.
+linear is an exam project for the Technical University of Denmark, 2022.

+The project is not maintained, so it is kept here for demonstration only.

 ![login](readme_resources/login.png)
 ![landing](readme_resources/landing.png)